ONSdigital/blaise-nisra-case-mover/README.md

 behave
 ```

 You will see the logs outputted from Nisra Case Mover as it runs.
-With a summary outputed at the end.
+With a summary outputted at the end.
 ```bash
 1 feature passed, 0 failed, 0 skipped
 2 scenarios passed, 0 failed, 0 skipped